-I remember my kids always being really happy with the gifts that they got at Christmas, until they went back to school and saw what their peer group had got.
+My kids were always delighted with their Christmas gifts, until they went back to school and saw what their peer group had got.
 They then felt a bit hard done to!
 I always felt sorry for them, but not so sorry that I would compromise my principles.

-Now, as teenagers, they are happy with their lot and are not impressed with the photos of piles and piles of presents.
-That might sound a bit clichéd, but I genuinely believe that they mean it.
+Now, as teenagers, they are happy with their lot, and are not impressed with photos of piles and piles of presents.
+That might sound a bit clichéd, but I genuinely believe they mean it.

-So I bet most of us know what the pressure to spend feels like.
+However, most of us know what the pressure to spend feels like.
+We all want our kids and families to be happy, and can easily get pressurised into spending more.
 It’s our attitude and how we react to this pressure that makes the difference.

 Think about your attitude

-If you think that you are rubbish with money, then you will often make bad decisions.
-These bad decisions can then cost you more than you wanted to spend and even lead you into debt, which leads you to say “see, I told you I was useless with money!"
-This then becomes a vicious circle of bad decisions, which you think gives you proof that you are bad with money.
+If you think you are rubbish with money, then you will often make bad decisions.
+These bad decisions can cost you more than you wanted to spend and even lead you into debt, proving "see, I told you I was useless with money!"
+This becomes a vicious circle of bad decisions, which you think is proof that you are bad with money.